Skip to content

 The "Dean of Freaks"

 Zip later became part of the Coney Island boardwalk scene.
-But leave it to Barnum to accentuate Zip’s head by shaping his hair to better replicate a “cone-like” appearance and for dressing him in a “fur suit”.
+But leave it to Barnum to accentuate Zip’s head by shaping his hair to replicate a “cone-like” appearance better and for dressing him in a “fur suit.”
 Not to be outdone, Griffith decided to dress his Zippy the Pinhead comic in a yellow muumuu with large red spots and clown shoes.
 A muumuu?
-Yes a bright yellow muumuu.
+Yes, a bright yellow muumuu.

-In addition to the “Missing Link”, he was also know as ‘The Monkey Man’ or ‘The Man-Monkey’, the ‘What is it?’ and ‘Zip the Pinhead’.
+In addition to the “Missing Link”, he was also known as ‘The Monkey Man’ or ‘The Man-Monkey’, the ‘What is it?’ and ‘Zip the Pinhead’.
 ‘Zip’ was also featured in Todd Browning’s 1932 movie, Freaks.

 griffith_schlitzie